aws-samples/awsome-distributed-training/3.test_cases/15.gpt-neox/README.md

-# GPT-NeoX Test Case <!-- omit in toc -->
+# Pythia GPT-NeoX Test Case <!-- omit in toc -->

-GPT-NeoX is an EleutherAI's library for training large-scale language models on GPUs.
-This framework is based on NVIDIA's Megatron Language Model and has been augemented with techniques from DeepSpeed as well as some novel optimizations.
+GPT-NeoX is an [EleutherAI](https://www.eleuther.ai)'s library for training large-scale language models on GPUs.
+This framework is based on NVIDIA's Megatron Language Model](https://github.com/NVIDIA/Megatron-LM) and has been augmented with techniques from [DeepSpeed](https://www.deepspeed.ai as well as some novel optimizations.
+This test case illustrates how to train [Pythia](https://arxiv.org/abs/2304.01373) model using GPT-Neox.

 ## 1. Preparation